Converting Mylar to CAD, even 3D CAD is a piece of cake…If you know what you’re doing! (We do – learn about our CAD conversion services!)

 What is Mylar?

-While Mylar was used for long-term engineering drawings because it was more stable than paper, over time, it too degrades, and the accuracy of the drawing on it can be negatively impacted.
+While Mylar was used for long-term engineering and construction drawings because it was more stable than paper, over time, it too degrades, and the accuracy of the drawing on it can be negatively impacted.
 Mylar is still sometimes used for printing CAD drawings.
 That’s because when a printed drawing is required, schematics on Mylar reflect the depth and dimension of the finished project more easily than blueprints or diazo prints.

-Moving Into CAD
+Moving Into Aerospace CAD with Mylar Drawings

 The aerospace industry is particularly interested in converting these drawings because of the long life of aircraft and the required upkeep, maintenance and parts replacement that is necessary for safe operation.

-One organization that has successfully converted their aircraft engineering drawings is Tinker Air Force Base’s Engineering Data Support Center (EDSC).
+One organization that has successfully converted its aircraft engineering drawings is Tinker Air Force Base’s Engineering Data Support Center (EDSC).
 Their overall goal was to fully integrate legacy Mylar aircraft engineering drawings into the automated CAD work environment through digitization or scanning and conversion to CAD.
 Their success was directly attributed to the accuracy attributed to the project.

-A frequent problem encountered in this transferring data from Mylar or paper into 2D or 3D CAD (especially with aircraft and other projects that require extremely high accuracy to maintain safety) is finding a way to maintain a very precise tolerance of +/-.005″ accuracy over any five- or ten-inch area for the digital scanned files.
+A frequent problem encountered in this transferring data from Mylar or paper into 2D or 3D CAD (especially with aircraft blueprints, engineering drawings, and other projects that require extremely high accuracy to maintain safety) is finding a way to maintain a very precise tolerance of +/-.005″ accuracy over any five- or ten-inch area for the digital scanned files.

 Especially when dealing with very old Mylar sheets, there is always a concern that they may have been exposed to extremes of temperature.
 Heat may have made the older drawings stretch, often with a corner-to-cross-corner loss of accuracy (referred to as rubber sheeting).
-This stretch affects the overall accuracy of the drawing. or otherwise changed in size, affecting the accuracy of the drawing itself.
+This stretch affects the overall accuracy of the drawing or otherwise changed in size, affecting the accuracy of the drawing itself.

 Moreover, Aerospace Mylar drawings are “un-dimensioned.”
 An un-dimensioned drawing presents the engineering definition graphically without the use of numerical dimensions.
 Sizes and relationships of un-dimensioned features are determined by scaling the original drawing or by scaling a stable reproduction made from it.
 Un-dimensioned drawing forms are identified by the letters PCM or “Photo Contact Master.”
 Effectivity notes indicate part replacement, upgrades, and modifications for various models.